eerotal/LibreSignage/README.rst

    running ``sudo apt install git apache2 php7.2 pandoc ruby-sass``.
    Currently *npm* is only available in the Debian Sid repos and even there the package is so old it doesn't work correctly.
 You can, however, install npm manually.
-See `How to install NPM`_ for more info.
+See `6.
+How to install NPM`_ for more info.
 2. Use ``cd`` to move to the directory where you want to download the LibreSignage repository.
 3. Run ``git clone https://github.com/eerotal/LibreSignage.git``.